 Emmanuel Tresmontant - 2009-12-10

 Forty minutes from Bristol, the young capital of Wales (established as such as recently as 1955) appeals as much by its energy as by its scenery and Victorian architecture.
-From 15 September to 6 October 2007, its legendary Millennium Stadium will host 4 Rugby World Cup matches.
-See map of Cardiff

 Cardiff, at the beginning of the 20th century was the world's main coal port (10.5 million tons exported in 1913).
 Coal from the south of Wales was brought by rail to the Bluetown docks located 1 mile from town centre, then shipped worldwide.
 While this mining past is well and truly over, Cardiff has nevertheless kept deep down inside the sense of hospitality and solidarity of its ancestors.
 It should not be forgotten that the great Welsh rugby players of the 1970s, whether Gareth Edwards, Mervyn Davies or Phil Bennet, were all sons of miners and dockers, like a fair share of their fans.

 This feeling of belonging to a tightly knit and enduring people has continued to the present day through choir singing and, above all, thanks to Cymraeg, the language of Celtic origin that is still very much alive.
-Wales is a superb country the size of Texas, with a population of 3 million and whose language and culture date back long before the creation of the United Kingdom.
+Wales is a superb country with a population of 3 million and whose language and culture date back long before the creation of the United Kingdom.
 While the scenery along the 187 mile coast is bewitchingly romantic with cliffs, dolmens and castles (it's a unique coast national park: the Pembrokeshire Coast National Park), Wales also brings to mind its famous voices and characters born around Cardiff: Tom Jones, Shirley Bassey, Antony Hopkins, Dylan Thomas, Catherine Zeta Jones…

 Cardiff is a human-size town that can be visited in 2 or 3 days.
 I advise you to check in at the St David’s Hotel located in Cardiff Bay.
 This historic site with its freshwater lake has been superbly restored over the past decade.
 Here futuristic architecture mingles with the former docks which today house many trendy bars and restaurants, a concert hall built solely with Welsh materials (the Wales Millennium Center) and the Parliament.
 A fine promenade connects the two ends of the site in 20 minutes: St David’s Hotel and the charming Norwegian Church (where the writer Roald Dahl was baptised and which today houses an art gallery and tearoom).

 To the south of Cardiff Bay, don't fail to visit Penarth, a pretty little seaside town where the ocean wind dissipates any smell of fish and chips.
 There are huge shingle beaches here and the 19th century pier has Visconti-like charm on emerging from the morning mist.
-The painter Sisley stayed here, as can be seen from his splendid paintings displayed atthe National Museum Cardiff (which also houses a remarkable collection of Impressionist paintings from Renoir to Cézanne).
+The painter Sisley stayed here, as can be seen from his splendid paintings displayed at the National Museum Cardiff (which also houses a remarkable collection of Impressionist paintings from Renoir to Cézanne).
 To reach Penarth, you can catch a boat from Cardiff Bay to Penarth marina.

 Five minutes from the hotel, the very busy Cardiff town centre boasts a large landscaped park with peacocks and a rather amazing castle built between 1869 and 1873 by the third marquis of Butte (1847-1900), the then owner of the dockers, which made him the richest man in the country.
 Using the ruins of a 12th century castle, the marquis commissioned architect William Burgess (1827-1881) to construct a gigantic building worthy of future Hollywood decors.
 Seen from the outside, the castle is a mixture of a Medieval fortress and a Victorian manor.